OdeStaples/SQLNotes/2 - Tables and Keys.md

 - A composite key in SQL is a combination of two or more columns that uniquely identify each row in a table.
 A single column can't identify a row uniquely, but a combination of columns can.

-- For eg, in the below branch supplier table, the `branch_id` and `supplier name` are composite keys and the combination of such keys only exist once - Hammer Mill supplies to Branch Id 2: this combination only occurs once.
+- For eg, in the below branch supplier table, the `branch_id` and `supplier name` are composite keys and the combination of such keys only exist once - Hammer Mill supplies to Branch Id 2: this combination only occurs once. `branch_id` is also foreign keys in this case. `branch_id` is a primary key in `branch` table.

   Employee Table